 As a collegiate player, Lockwood was a four-year letterwinner at Spring Arbor College (Mich.), a three year starter at point guard, and a captain for two seasons.
 He helped lead the squad to a single-season school record in wins and was offered a contract to play professional basketball in the English Basketball Association.

 Lockwood earned a bachelor's degree in secondary education from Spring Arbor in 1982, majoring in English and secondary education.
 He earned a master's degree in counseling and personal and student development from Central Michigan University in 1989.

 On Oct.
 19, 2008, Lockwood was inducted into the Bay County (Mich.)
 Sports Hall of Fame for his career accomplishments.
 He also was inducted into the Spring Arbor (Mich.)
 University Athletic Hall of Fame on Oct.
 8, 2010.

-Active in the Fellowship of Christian Athletes for many years, the 54-year-old Lockwood has been a guest speaker at numerous coaching clinics, FCA functions and community events.
+Active in the Fellowship of Christian Athletes for many years, Lockwood has been a guest speaker at numerous coaching clinics, FCA functions and community events.
 As a lifelong runner, Lockwood has participated in numerous 5K, 10K and 20K races around the country.
 Additionally, he enjoys reading and traveling in his spare time.